wmenjoy/awesome-knowleges/languages/shell/command/sed.md

 [All]: Command in mac are called Script in linux.

 -n
+              [Linux]:

-              [Linux]:suppress automatic printing of pattern space
+                     suppress automatic printing of pattern space
+              [Mac]:
-              [Mac]:By default, each line of input is echoed to the standard output after all of the commands have been applied to it.
+                     By default, each line of input is echoed to the standard output after all of the commands have been applied to it.
 The -n option suppresses this behavior.
+              [Example]:
-              [Example]: sed -n '1p' 1.out
+                     sed -n '1p' 1.out
+              [All]:
-              [All]: -n 和p function 结合在一起可以实现只打印替换后的行数 -e command
+                     -n 和p function 结合在一起可以实现只打印替换后的行数 -e command
+              [Linux]:
-              [Linux]:  add the script to the commands to be executed
+                     add the script to the commands to be executed
+              [Mac]:
-              [Mac]:    :Append the editing commands specified by the command argument to the list of commands.
+                     Append the editing commands specified by the command argument to the list of commands.
+              [Example]:
-              [Example]: sed  -e'1p' -e '2p' intellij-soapui-workspace.xml
+                     sed  -e'1p' -e '2p' intellij-soapui-workspace.xml
 -f command-file
+              [Linux]:
-              [Linux]: add the contents of script-file to the commands to be executed
+                     add the contents of script-file to the commands to be executed
+              [Mac]:
-              [Mac]: Append the editing commands found in the file command_file to the list of commands.
+                     Append the editing commands found in the file command_file to the list of commands.
 The edit- ing commands should each be listed on a separate line.
 -i extension   also -i[suffix] in linux
+              [Mac]:
-              [Mac]:  Edit files in-place, saving backups with the specified extension.
+                     Edit files in-place, saving backups with the specified extension.
 If a zero-length extension is given, no backup will be saved.
 It is not recommended to give a zero-length extension when in-place editing files, as you risk corruption or partial content in situations where disk space is exhausted, etc.
+              [Linux]:
-              [Linux]: edit files in place (makes backup if SUFFIX supplied)
+                     edit files in place (makes backup if SUFFIX supplied)
 ```

 Extended Regular Expression